The Spiritual Cause of Jaw Tension (And How To Find Release)

 Breathwork

 Pranayama, also known as breathwork, are specific breathing practices that move your life force (prana) to create desired effects.
-The best pranayama for jaw tension is Lion’s breath (simha pranayama).
+A supportive pranayama for jaw tension is Lion’s Breath (simha pranayama).
 Not only does it increase confidence, but it stretches your jaw muscles more than any other breath work.
-You may feel a little silly doing this breath, but it offers a soothing stretch.
+You may feel a little silly doing this exercise, but it offers a soothing stretch.

 Lion’s Breath Steps: